 This Diagnostic Guide contains graphs to enables truck drivers to understand which form of malfunction occurs.
 And if it would be a quick repair or whether they will have to use the paper logs to manually record RODS.

-Keep Truckin offers a free ELD app that is compatible and can be installed in seconds on the driver’s Android or Apple mobile device.
+Moitve (formerly Keep Truckin) offers a free ELD app that is compatible and can be installed in seconds on the driver’s Android or Apple mobile device.

 The company also provides fleet managers with a free dashboard platform.
 And this helps them to access and review their drivers’ logs in real-time.

-Keep Truckin ELD is the most basic and dependable ELD solution on the market today.
+Motive (formerly Keep Truckin) ELD is the most basic and dependable ELD solution on the market today.
 It has proved to be the best ELD option in its class for experienced drivers, as well as meeting all FMCSA ELD requirements.

-The Keep Truckin interface is directly connected to the vehicle’s diagnostic port (using the supplied 6-pin or 9-pin cables).
+The Motive (formerly Keep Truckin) interface is directly connected to the vehicle’s diagnostic port (using the supplied 6-pin or 9-pin cables).

 And the solution Logbook App connects to the ELD via Bluetooth and tracks the driver’s active hours continuously.

-Drivers can use the Logbook app of Keep Truckin to create vehicle inspections, logs their records, send notifications, and many more.
+Drivers can use the Logbook app of Motive (formerly Keep Truckin) to create vehicle inspections, logs their records, send notifications, and many more.